awheeler294/resume/resume.md

     * Built analytics reporting API
     * Instrumented code to report analytics events

-* Supported launch of redesigned Weber Connect appliance
+* Supported launch of redesigned Weber Connect mobile app
     * Wrote code to support new app features and functionality on legacy grill platform
     * Worked with mobile app teams to investigate and fix bugs discovered during testing